Table of contents

 workspace-variables-google-tag-manager

-Click on the pencil.
-Then click on “event data” and select it.
-Then under key path enter event_id.
+Click on the pencil icon.
+Then click on 'event data' and select it.
+Next, under key path, enter event_id.
 Give the variable a name, for example: Facebook Event ID.
 Then save the variable.
-Don’t see event data listed?
-Then you are probably working in the client-side container instead of the server container server container.
+Don't see event data?
+Then you're probably working in the client-side container instead of the server container.

 Step 2: selecting Facebook conversion API

-Go inside the server container Go to “Tags” and select the “Facebook Conversion API.
+Within the server container, go to "Tags" and select the "Facebook Conversion API.
 Not created a Facebook Conversion API yet?
 Then go to this blog.

 Step 3: Setting up Facebook conversion API